 City went into the final day of the season needing to defeat Brighton & Hove Albion away to make sure of a back-to-back Premier League title, and they did so in style.
 They suffered an early scare, with Brighton’s Glenn Murray opening the scoring on 27 minutes, but the lead only lasted 83 seconds before Sergio Agüero equalised and then further goals from Aymeric Laporte, Riyad Mahrez and İlkay Gündoğan sealed the title.

 This was the first time that a side had retained the Premier League title since Manchester United did so in 2008-09, and something that City did so again in 2021-22 and 2022-23.

-With 32 wins, they replicated their own English top-flight record from only a season before – but 2018-19 saw them lose two more games (4) than they did in 2017-18 (2).
-City also set seasonal records for most minutes leading (2088) and fewest minutes trailing (132) in a single Premier League season.
+With 32 wins, they replicated their own English top-flight record from only a season before – but 2018-19 saw them lose two more games (four) than they did in 2017-18 (two).
+City also set seasonal records for most minutes leading (2,088) and fewest minutes trailing (132) in a single Premier League season.

 Liverpool in 2018-19